UKCloud/documentation/articles/openshift/oshift-faq.md

 ### Can I use UKCloud for OpenShift over closed networks such as PSN and HSCN?

-We plan for this service to be accredited for use over PSN, however this may not be available at launch.
-Connectivity to the HSCN network is supported.
+UKCloud for OpenShift is available on the PSN, HSCN and Janet networks.

 ### Does UKCloud offer any scheduled automated backups for UKCloud for OpenShift?